Mozelos (Santa Maria da Feira)

 Mozelos is located 8 km from the city of Espinho and around 20 km from Porto.
 The district capital Aveiro is approximately 50 km from the town.

 In 1097, the village was known as Moazellus.
-They still have a Roman road nearby the church.
-It declared itself a town on June 24, 1989, and it celebrates the transition to a town every June 24.
-It is the place where Américo Amorim lived for some years.
+It has a Roman road nearby the church.
+It declared itself a town on 24 June 1989, and it celebrates the transition to a town on 24 June each year.
+It is where Américo Amorim lived for some years.